 For something a little more adventurous, you might want to join a guided trip with the experts at Salt Spring Island Reel Action Fishing Charters.

 Sacred Mountain Lavender is a 2-acre lavender farm that has been around since 2001.
 There is no entrance fee and it is open to visitors from May to September (although it is best from June on).

 You can wander on your own and browse their shop for a variety of lavender products, including organic essential oils made on-site.

-To Sample Some Cider
+17. Sample Some Cider

 Salt Spring Island is full of old apple trees and was once actually the largest producer of apples in British Columbia.
 Salt Spring Wild has their own organic orchard and they produce a variety of different craft ciders including dry, semi-dry, ginger root and wild berry.